The Shafarevich conjecture for hypersurfaces in abelian varieties: Period maps and monodromy

 is a filtered $\phi$-module $(V_x, \phi_x, \Fil_x)$.
 The structure of $F$-isocrystal means that, for all $x \in \Omega$, the vector spaces $V_x$ are canonically identified, in such a way that $\phi_x$ is constant on $\Omega$.
 Using this identification, the filtration $\Fil_x$ varies $p$-adically in $x$.
 A priori, this defines a map

 into some flag variety, where $N$ is the rank of $\mathsf{V}$.
-We will show that the period map actually takes values in a smaller flag variety $\Gmon / P_{mon}$, where $\Gmon$ is the differential Galois group of $\mathsf{V}$.
+We will show that the period map actually takes values in a smaller flag variety $\Gmon / P_{mon}$, where $\Gmon$ is the differential Galois group of $\mathsf{V}_{dR}$ in the sense of \cite[\S IV]{katz-conjecture}, i.e.\ the Tannakian group of $\mathsf{V}_{dR}$ in the Tannakian category of vector bundles with flat connection.

-\begin{lem} If $\Gmon$ is the differential Galois group of $\mathsf{V}$, then in fact the image of $\Phi_p$ is contained in a single orbit of $\Gmon$. \end{lem}
+\begin{lem} If $\Gmon$ is the differential Galois group of $\mathsf{V}_{dR}$, then in fact the image of $\Phi_p$ is contained in a single orbit of $\Gmon$. \end{lem}

 \begin{proof} (This argument was suggested by Sergey Gorchinskiy.)